thebeebs/Content/Apple phishing.md

 ---
-title: 'Apple Phishing Part 1'
+title: 'Apple Phishing'
 authors:
 - thebeebs
 intro: 'I got an email this morning that claimed £40 ish pounds was speant on my Apple account.'
 types:
-- opinion
+- shorts
 categories:
-- web
-- browsers
+- security
 ---

 I got an email this morning that claimed £40 ish pounds was speant on my Apple account.